Let your words fly...

 Competition Prizes

 The judges for this year’s competition will be come from a range of acclaimed literary backgrounds.
 Prizes will be awarded to first, second and third in each Key Stage category, along with a number of special merit awards.
-All entrants will be showcased online and the winning poems will be published in book and poster form, with copies distributed to all the entrant schools.
+All the winning poems will be published in book and poster form, with copies distributed to all the entrant schools.

 Official launch and award presentation

-The official launch of the publication and presentation of prizes will take place in the Ráth Mór Centre on World Poetry Day – Thursday, 21 March 2024 at 11am.
+The official launch of the publication and presentation of prizes will take place in the Ráth Mór Centre on the friday before World Poetry Day – Friday, 20 March 2026 at 11am.
 All competition winners and representatives from the relevant schools will be invited to the event.

-The theme for Key Stage One and Two is: ‘Today’
+The theme for Key Stage One and Two is: ‘Voices’

-The theme for Key Stage Three, Four and Post 16 is: ‘Tomorrow’
+The theme for Key Stage Three, Four and Post 16 is: ‘Choices’

 Get in touch